sency-ai/smkit-ui-flutter-demo/README.md

 ## Advanced Options

-You can customize the SDK behavior using setters before starting an assessment or workout:
+You can customize the SDK behavior using setters before starting an assessment or workout.

+**⚠️ Important for v1.2.8**: These methods are now fire-and-forget (don't use `await`):

-- `setSessionLanguage(language: SMKitLanguage.english)`
+- `_smkitUiFlutterPlugin.setSessionLanguage(language: SMKitLanguage.english)`
-- `setCounterPreferences(counterPreferences: SMKitCounterPreferences.perfectOnly)`
+- `_smkitUiFlutterPlugin.setCounterPreferences(counterPreferences: SMKitCounterPreferences.perfectOnly)`
-- `setEndExercisePreferences(endExercisePrefernces: SMKitEndExercisePreferences.targetBased)`
+- `_smkitUiFlutterPlugin.setEndExercisePreferences(endExercisePrefernces: SMKitEndExercisePreferences.targetBased)`

 See the relevant guide for details.

+## Migration from Previous Versions

+If you're upgrading from an earlier version, please see the [Migration Guide v1.2.8](docs/migration-v1.2.8.md) for important breaking changes and upgrade instructions.